Easy homemade Irish soda bread is perfect for any day of the week. Dense and soft with an incredible crusty exterior.

 - Add the buttermilk.

-- Turn dough onto floured surface and mix until it forms a ball.
+- Turn dough onto a floured surface and mix until it forms a ball, adding a little more flour as you work the dough.

 - Place on a baking sheet.